 Healthy Latin-Inspired Recipes: Salted Maca Caramel, Maca Bliss Balls

 Thought to have been cultivated for at least 2,000 years, this Andean powerhouse has been a venerable staple for culinary and medicinal purposes alike—including a stamina support for Incan warriors.

 A nutritionally dense plant, maca powder and supplements have gained enormous popularity within the health and wellness realm.
 That's because maca is rich in fiber, vitamin C, fatty acids, and other vital nutrients—it's also considered an adaptogen, a unique group of herbal ingredients used to support the health of your adrenal system.
-Research has linked this superfood to supporting libido, mood, and hormone balance—among other benefits.
-However, more research is needed to confirm the stellar claims.
+Research has linked this superfood to supporting libido, mood7, and hormone balance8—among other benefits.
+However, more research is needed to confirm the stellar claims9.

 Origin: Central American

 Known to the Mayans as "the tree of life," papayas have been widely used for healing and nutrition purposes since Mesoamerican times (leaves, fruit, seeds, bark, and all).
 Even though the exact origins of domestic papayas10 is still up for debate, researchers do know that papayas were cultivated by Indigenous people of Mexico and Central America.
 This led to larger, plumper fruits, which are perhaps closer to the edible papayas we know today.

 After their historic voyage through the Caribbean, Asia, Africa, and beyond—papayas are now grown extensively across most tropical, warm regions of the world.
 Further, papaya's leaf extract has been praised as an anti-inflammatory, anti-diabetic, and immunomodulatory11 agent.